 There are multiple coding challenges.
 These challenges are divided into different topics of Data Structures and Algorithms that will help you to build a solid foundation on each topic.
-You can find all the easy, medium and hard level coding problems on this website.
+You can find all the easy, medium, and hard-level coding problems on this website.
 You can also take various courses for practicing and preparing for the technical interviews.

 TopCoder competition SRM’s (Single Round Matches) give you the opportunity to compete with other programmers.
 They also host event TopCoder Open Tournament(TCO).
-You can also win cash prizes giving the best solution on this site.
-IBM, Google, eBay, Microsoft, SoftBank, Nvidia these are some leading companies hire candidates from this website.
+You can also win cash prizes by giving the best solution on this site.
+IBM, Google, eBay, Microsoft, SoftBank, Nvidia are some leading companies that hire candidates from this website.

 This site boasts of about 7 million developers who have taken more than 21 million code challenges so far.
-HackerRank is a US-based organization and they have challenges for different sections such as Algorithms, Mathematics, Functional Programming, SQL, AI and a lot more.
+HackerRank is a US-based organization and they have challenges for different sections such as Algorithms, Mathematics, Functional Programming, SQL, AI, and a lot more.
 You can find discussion and leaderboard for challenges, also they provide explanations about the problems that give proper guidance to come up with a solution.

 HackerRank is very good for beginners so even if you want to print your first program “Hello World!” then definitely HackerRank gives this opportunity to you.
 It has a pretty good UI with boilerplate code pre-written that helps beginners to start competitive coding.
 They host some contests on a monthly basis such as CodeSprints, 101 Hacks, HourRanks.
 Week of Code, you can visit the link Contests for details, you can also create contest here and encourage programmers to compete with each other.

 Google, Amazon, Facebook, Apple the top major tech companies hire candidates from LeetCode and the list doesn’t end here.
-Twitter, Yahoo, Uber, Pinterest, Bank of America and a lot of product-based companies select programmers from LeetCode so you can’t deny that this website is one of the best sites for programmers to crack technical interviews, they have a huge collection of challenges for the interview preparation of these companies.
+Twitter, Yahoo, Uber, Pinterest, Bank of America, and a lot of product-based companies select programmers from LeetCode so you can’t deny that this website is one of the best sites for programmers to crack technical interviews, they have a huge collection of challenges for the interview preparation of these companies.

-LeetCode has more than 190 challenges but you need to keep in mind that this site has more complex problems (good for experienced programmers) on various topics so its especially good for a software engineering role in the top tech companies.
+LeetCode has more than 190 challenges but you need to keep in mind that this site has more complex problems (good for experienced programmers) on various topics so it’s especially good for a software engineering role in the top tech companies.
 They have a section of articles to help you in understanding a certain problem and you can also give Mock Interviews for various companies on this website.
 They host coding contests every week where you can participate and set your good ranking.
 Their main focus is on helping people in landing up a job so if your target is the above big tech companies then visit here and take challenges on this site.

-SPOJ is an online judge system (Not a competitive programming site but you can take challenges and participate similar to the other platforms) which has more than 20k coding challenges on different topics.
+SPOJ is an online judge system (Not a competitive programming site but you can take challenges and participate similar to the other platforms) that has more than 20k coding challenges on different topics.
 The challenges range from simple to hard coding problems.
-SPOJ has a good community who provides help if you are facing issues in coding.
+SPOJ has a good community that provides help if you are facing issues in coding.
 You can start solving problems with maximum submission and follow or check the submission of good coders here.
 Once you solved around 50-70 problems and build some confidence, you can participate in different contests.
 SPOJ also has a discussion forum section on their site.

-This is one of the good site for the preparation of ACM-ICPC (Olympics of programming).
+This is one of the good sites for the preparation of ACM-ICPC (Olympics of programming).
 You can sort the question and practice problem here, you can also use its blog system to ask questions.
 The site has a strong and huge community for help.
-We recommend this site for some experienced programmers because challenges here are most likely too advanced for beginners.
+We recommend this site for some experienced programmers because the challenges here are most likely too advanced for beginners.

 “Project Euler exists to encourage, challenge, and develop the skills and enjoyment of anyone with an interest in the fascinating world of mathematics.”.
-This is what written on this site so you can get the idea that the site is ideal for mathematical challenging problems.
-So if you can take the challenges in terms of mathematics and computer programming then visit on this site to solve the problems.
+This is what is written on this site so you can get the idea that the site is ideal for mathematical challenging problems.
+So if you can take the challenges in terms of mathematics and computer programming then visit this site to solve the problems.

 You will be writing computer programs for the solution of some mathematical formulas or equations.
 They also have a forum specific to each question.
-You reach a new level after giving the solution of 25 problems.
+You reach a new level after giving the solution to 25 problems.
 Visit the link GeeksforGeeks Project Euler to see how it works.